-The transaction will be terminated when the logical end of the program is reached, when the user indicates that there is no more processing to be done, etc. When the transaction terminates, the SIGNOFF application will be activated.
-SIGNOFF may gather some statistics or do other processing and will end by switching to the SIGNON application.
+The transaction will be terminated when the logical end of the program is reached, when the user indicates that there is no more processing to be done, etc. When the transaction terminates the SIGNOFF application will be activated.
+SIGNOFF will end by switching to the SIGNON application.